-These questions are for students who are interested in applying to a program in the College of Engineering and Applied Science.
-For international applicants, be sure to refer to the International applications page, as well.
+These questions are for students who are interested in applying to a graduate degree program in the College of Engineering and Applied Science.
+For international applicants, be sure to refer to the international applications page, as well.

-Our application deadline for Fall Semester 2024 is January 15, 2024.
-All students that complete their application by January 15, 2024 will be considered for financial aid.
+Our application deadline for Fall Semester 2024 has been extended to February 15, 2024.
+All students that complete their application by February 15, 2024 will be considered for financial aid.
 There is not a separate application for financial aid and assistantships.
 The final deadline is March 31, 2024 for international applicants, with your supporting documentation arriving no later than April 15, 2024.
 The final application deadline for U.S. citizens is June 1, 2024.

 UC College of Engineering and Applied Science graduate programs require all applicants to have a minimum of 3.0 GPA (on a 4.0 scale) in their highest degree earned to apply.